NetLogo/GoGo-HID-Extension/README.md

 Establishes the context of

-#### motor-set-power
+#### set-output-port-power

-`gogo:motor-set-power _power-level_`
+`gogo:set-output-port-power _power-level_`

-Sets the amount of power that will be fed to the motor ports indicated in talk-to-output-ports.
+The argument is a number between 0 and 100, reflecting the percentage of maximum power.
+Sets the amount of power that will be fed to the output ports indicated in talk-to-output-ports.
 This will not affect the on-off state of the output ports.
-So, if a motor is already running, changing its power will change its speed.
-If a motor is not running, changing the power level will not turn it on; instead, it will affect the speed at which the motor starts when it is turned on with motor-on.
+So, for example, if a motor is already connected to an output port and running, changing its power will change its speed.
+If the motor is not running, changing the power level will not turn it on; instead, it will affect the speed at which the motor starts when it is turned on with output-port-on.

-#### motor-on
+#### output-port-on

-`gogo:motor-on`
+`gogo:output-port-on`

-Turns on the motor ports which have been indicated with talk-to-output-ports.
-If none have been set with talk-to-output-ports, no motor ports will be turned on.
+Turns on the output ports which have been indicated with talk-to-output-ports.
+If none have been set with talk-to-output-ports, no ports will be turned on.

-#### motor-off
+#### output-port-off

-`gogo:motor-off`
+`gogo:output-port-off`

-Turns off the motor ports which have been indicated with talk-to-output-ports.
-If none have been set with talk-to-output-ports, no motor ports will be turned off.
+Turns off the output ports which have been indicated with talk-to-output-ports.
+If none have been set with talk-to-output-ports, no ports will be turned off.

-#### motor-clockwise
+#### output-port-clockwise

-`gogo:motor-clockwise`
+`gogo:output-port-clockwise`

-#### motor-counterclockwise
+#### output-port-counterclockwise

-`gogo:motor-counterclockwise`
+`gogo:output-port-counterclockwise`

 #### set-servo